mrshll1001/thesis/src/lit_review.md

 as a component, is also released holistically as under the same license and thus under the same terms – enforcing access to the source.
-Stallman’s original GNU manifesto outlines the reasons why his GNU system employs a form of viral licensing: @stallman_gnu_1985.
+Stallman’s original GNU manifesto outlines the reasons why his GNU system employs a form of viral licensing: *"Control over the use of one's ideas' really constitutes control over people's lives; and it usually used to make their lives more difficult"* @stallman_gnu_1985.
 In this, Stallman declares a unique form of accountability that can almost be seen as paradoxical – one that explicitly controls the actions of a particular group (programmers) in order to dictate that they relinquish